Greek PM sacks public order minister after wildfires | Politics

 Greek PM sacks public order minister after wildfires

-Greek Prime Minister Kyriakos Mitsotakis reshuffled his cabinet on Tuesday, sacking the minister for public order and raising the tourism portfolio's profile following sharp criticism of the government's response to a spate of summer wildfires.
+Greek Prime Minister Kyriakos Mitsotakis replaced his public order and tourism ministers on Tuesday and created a new civil protection post following sharp criticism of the government's response to a spate of summer wildfires.

 - Country: